oracle-quickstart/oci-kubernetes-monitoring/docs/FAQ.md

 E, [2023-08-07T10:17:13.710854 #18] ERROR -- : oci upload exception : Error while uploading the payload. { 'message': 'execution expired', 'status': 0, 'opc-request-id': 'D733ED0C244340748973D8A035068955', 'response-body': '' }
 ```

 * Check if your OCNE setup configuration has `restrict-service-externalip` value set to `true` for kubernetes module.
-If yes, update it to false to allow access to Logging Analytics endpoint from containers.
+If yes, update it to false to allow access to Log Analytics endpoint from containers.
 Refer [this](https://docs.oracle.com/en/operating-systems/olcne/1.3/orchestration/external-ips.html#8.4-Enabling-Access-to-all-externalIPs) for more details.
 If the issue is still not resolved,
   * Check if your OCNE setup configuration has `selinux` value set to `enforcing` in globals section.
 If yes, you may need to start the fluentd containers in privileged mode.
 To achieve the same, set `privileged` to true in override_values.yaml.

 ```